Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

 Bounce rate represents the percentage of website sessions where users visit only one page and leave without interacting further with the site.
 A high bounce rate can indicate that visitors are not [....]

+**_📌You need to show your understanding/ thinking process when you do this analysis.
+In the above exp, I explain the meaning of Bounce Rate in Marketing performance analysis - which demonstrates my understanding about the metric & its role in my projects/ flow of analysis"_**
+**_📌If the task is just simple as "Remove duplication, Replace null value.."--> Summarize all steps related to Transforming & Cleaning data steps in a group & explain shortly at once the reason why you need that transformation_**

 👉🏻 Then how your query/ code & Insert screenshots of your result

-  If your result is a very long table with many records, only show top 5/10 and bottom 5/10 rows, or records that relevant to the insights/ observation below
+ **_If your result is a very long table with many records, only show top 5/10 and bottom 5/10 rows, or records that relevant to the insights/ observation below_**

 *_Example_*